Paul Mercurio

-Paul Joseph Mercurio AM (born 31 March 1963) is an Australian actor, dancer, TV presenter and politician.
-Mercurio is best known for his lead role in Strictly Ballroom 1992 and his role as a judge on TV series Dancing with the Stars.
+Paul Joseph Mercurio AM (born 31 March 1963) is an Australian actor, choreographer, dancer, TV presenter and politician.
+Mercurio is best known for his lead role in the 1992 film Strictly Ballroom and his role as a judge on TV series Dancing with the Stars.

 He has been an Australian Labor Party member of the Victorian Legislative Assembly since 2022, representing the electorate of Hastings.